Analytical Solutions Consulting Inc.

 Addressing the staffing crisis in NYSDOCCS requires a comprehensive approach that tackles both operational and legislative challenges:

-1. Rectifying Deficiencies in the 2023 Annual Legislative Report -Improved Analysis: Address the deficiencies in the report by utilizing multivariable calculus and actuarial methodologies to assess staffing needs and budgetary allocations accurately.
+1. Rectifying Deficiencies in the 2023 Annual Legislative Report -Improved Analysis: Address the deficiencies in the report by utilizing multivariable calculus and actuarial methodologies to assess and manage staffing demand and budgetary allocations accurately.

-• Transparency in Budget Assumptions: Provide clarity in differentiating between budgeted and non-budgeted positions and analyzing cost allocations for ancillary tasks.
-This transparency is essential to understand the true extent of staffing shortfalls.
+• Transparency in Budget Assumptions: Clarify the distinction between budgeted and non-budgeted positions and the analysis of cost allocations for ancillary tasks.
+This transparency is essential to understanding the true extent of staffing shortfalls.

 • Assessing Mandatory Overtime: Evaluate the level and impact of enforced mandatory overtime to mitigate workforce fatigue and ensure operational safety.